SSWConsulting/SSW.Rules.Content/rules/do-you-create-a-report-whenever-you-need-a-number-from-a-system/rule.md

 ::: good
 Figure - Good Example: Sate your own curiosity with Power BI
 :::
- See Ulysses' video on how Power BI is the best tool for this: https://tv.ssw.com/6839/power-bi-finally-can-make-decisions-based-facts-ulysses-maclaren
+ See Ulysses' video on how Power BI is the best tool for this:

-`youtube: `
 **Video** - [Power BI - Decisions based on facts: A Real World Look at Power BI](https://www.youtube.com/watch?v=Y4tvF0DWEec)